NMcIntosh91/CoupGame/README.md

 # CoupGame
-My attempt of the replicate the very fun card game that is 'Coup'.
+My attempt to replicate the very fun card game that is 'Coup'.
 Essentially, this is a 'what-if' passion project for me to see how good my programming skills are.
 I have the basic strucle of the game down but it's not really playable as of yet.
 The CPU isn't a smart opponenet.
 It just makes random moves.
 I almost aim to improve the inputs.